-If you’re a PTA member, an elementary school event organizer, or otherwise affiliated with K-12 education or fundraising, you’ve probably had a brush with read-a-thon fundraisers before.
+If you’re a PTA member, an elementary school event organizer, or otherwise affiliated with K-12 education or fundraising, you’ve probably already heard of read-a-thon fundraisers.
 After all, read-a-thons are one of the world’s fastest-growing school fundraisers—and for good reason.

-Read-a-thons not only have the potential to raise thousands of dollars for your school, nonprofit, or fundraising organization, but they’re also a great way to engage young readers and nurture their educational development.
+Read-a-thons not only have the potential to raise thousands of dollars for your school, but they also engage young readers and nurture educational development.

-To help you make the most of this powerful school fundraiser, we’ll explore the following top tips for an effective, engaging, and lucrative read-a-thon campaign:
+To help you make the most of this powerful school fundraiser, we’ll explore the following tips for an engaging and lucrative read-a-thon campaign:

 - Launch a multichannel marketing strategy.